 Forever Sabah Team at the close of the 2017 Annual Retreat at Tenghilan changing systems, cultures and practices on the ground, since only long term collective action can tackle our biodiversity crisis.
-This has included initiatives that explore new conservation approaches for key species (including sun bears, elephants, sharks and rays and pangolins), state-wide action plans for endangered species (proboscis monkeys, Sunda clouded leopard and wild banteng), and engagement with the broader environmental law framework.
+This has included initiatives that explore new conservation approaches for key species (including sun bears, elephants, sharks and rays and pangolins), state-wide action plans for endangered species (proboscis monkeys, Sunda clouded leopard and wild bantengl), and engagement with the broader environmental law framework.
 Sylvia Yorath has anchored many of these efforts.
 LEAP and FS also deploy advocacy through media releases, networking and dissemination of information on critical issues such as species conservation, poaching, wildlife trade, environmental law and related issues and is now developing systematic work on the threats of large-scale infrastructure development.
-SUN BEARS

-malayanus).
+SUN BEARS sika, one of the young bears kept illegally as a pet that was brought to BSBCC in 2017 Borneo is home to the world's smallest bear species, the Malayan Sun Bear (Helarctos malayanus).
 This jungle dependent mammal was once widespread throughout Southeast Asia, but now Borneo is one of its last strongholds.
 Even here its home is fast diminishing, with forest degradation and loss pushing this bear to the brink.
 Sun bears are also threatened by illegal hunting for food and medicines, and the capturing of cubs for the pet trade.
-As a

-Borneo is home to the world's

-Malayan Sun Bear (Helarctos

-smallest bear species, the

-Sika, one of the young bears kept illegally as a pet that was brought to BSBCC in 2017

-result, there are still orphaned young bears being illegally kept in captivity, living in small cages and with no access to the forest.
+As a result, there are still orphaned young bears being illegally kept in captivity, living in small cages and with no access to the forest.
 1